-1. Commune with God, aka meditate. (ha ha, even more difficult than learning that your kids’ struggles aren’t you and you aren’t your kids struggles), meditate on things that are true.
+1. Commune with God, aka meditate. (ha, even more difficult than learning that your kids’ struggles aren’t you and you aren’t your kids struggles), meditate on things that are true.
 Be still and know that God is God.
-He is above us, below us, ahead of us and behind us.
-He is not apart from the experiences of our lives
+God is above us, below us, ahead of us and behind us.
+God is not apart from the experiences of our lives

 2. Yoga.
 The powerful anti-inflammatory effects of yoga has provided me years of benefit.
 In some circles, there is a stigma attached to it that disables many to not participate.
 Poor yoga, so misunderstood.
 Just try it.
 That is all.

 3. Treats.
-A glass of wine preparing dinner on a weekend evening, listening to a cooking show, enlisting the kids in food prep with their ‘glass of bubbly’ (Fresca), is a lovely way to enjoy the weekend.
+A glass of wine preparing dinner on a weekend evening, listening to a cooking show, enlisting the kids in food prep with their ‘glass of bubbly’ (flavoured pellegrino), is a lovely way to enjoy the weekend.

 Giada knows how to cook, and she writes beloved children’s adventure food based books that our kids loved to read.
 So we all enjoy her.

 I love Barefoot Contessa.
 I love her cooking.
 I love her home.
 I love her garden.
 She’s easy to listen to.

 4. Chocolate.
 Just really good chocolate.
 (And daily magnesium supplements that supplement your brain’s desire for chocolates. and also help you sleep better.)
 Chocolate is tastier.